Since 1990, The HopeLine has provided programs that empower and lift up the people of the South Bronx.

 The Resource Center

-On March 25, 1990, one of the worst acts of arson occurred just steps away from the bishop’s church.
-Just weeks after the official incorporation of the resource center, 87 people were killed by the reckless act of a disgruntled boyfriend whose girlfriend was one of the few survivors.
+On March 25, 1990, the Happy Land fire happened just steps away from Bishop Garmendia’s church.
+A total of 87 people were killed by the reckless act of a disgruntled boyfriend whose girlfriend was one of the few survivors.
 Nearly all of the victims of the Happy Land Social Club fire were immigrants who struggled with language barriers when accessing resources.
-It was in direct response to this fire that The HopeLine was established.
+It was in direct response to this fire that the Resource Center became The HopeLine, a beacon of hope for those affected by this tragedy.
 Born out of the ever-pressing need for mainly immigrants to have a place to call for help, The HopeLine became a referral line to connect more people directly to the services they really needed to live better lives.
 The HopeLines was at first an extension of the Resource Center, but soon became the name it is known by today.
-For those that spoke Spanish, it is “La Linea de la Esperenza” — but even they call it simply HopeLine.
+For those that speak Spanish, it is “La Linea de la Esperenza,” but even they call it simply HopeLine.

 The HopeLine Today

 The HopeLine provides an ever-evolving family assistance program that, through the years, has offered various services from ESL classes to home health aid training, and food security to baby care.
 Our services are established with our mission in mind–to intervene in the cycle of poverty by meeting the basic needs of disadvantaged families and helping empower those living in the South Bronx.

 Today, we still focus on our local community, the South Bronx, and provide access to all New York City residents in need.